RajVamsee/fetch-assessment/README.md

 ---

 **💾 Data Persistence**
 This API **stores receipt data in-memory** and does **not persist data** after the application is stopped.
-Each time the server restarts, previous receipt submissions will be lost.
-We use a Python dictionary to store receipt information.
+- We use a Python dictionary to temporarily store receipt details.
+- Since this is an in-memory solution, restarting the server **removes all stored receipts**.
+- This behavior aligns with Fetch's requirements that **data persistence is not mandatory**.

 ---

 **📜 API Specification (api.yml)**
-This repository follows the API specifications outlined in the provided `api.yml` file.
-The API definitions can be tested using tools like **Swagger UI** or **Postman**.
+This repository follows the API specifications outlined in the provided `api.yml` file in the link below.
+It defines all endpoints, expected request formats, and response structures.
+The API definitions can be tested using tools like **Postman**.

 - link to the fetch receipt processor exercise : https://github.com/fetch-rewards/receipt-processor-challenge
+- can access the exercise instuctions, api.yml and examples in the above link.

 ---